-This is a database and therefore is best used in an excel format.
-You can access the instructions and template here.
+This is a database tool and therefore is best used in an excel format.
+You can access the instructions and template online here, or access the document through the attachment panel in a pdf viewer.

 DATABASE B: WGSS MAPPING ASSESSMENT